jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) the supplier is a non-resident supplier who makes a supply of distantly taxable goods to which section 8(3)﻿(ab) applies:
   (c) the supplier is a non-resident supplier who makes a supply of remote services to which section 8(3)﻿(c) applies.
 (8) A supplier is required to provide taxable supply information under subsection (1) or (3) for a taxable supply if section 8(4F) applies to treat the supply as being made in New Zealand.
+(8B) A recipient who is a registered person and receives a taxable supply when the consideration in money or money’s worth for the supply exceeds $1,000 must—
+  (a) notify the supplier that they are a registered person; and (b) provide the supplier with their recipient details.
 (9) A non-resident supplier who makes a supply of distantly taxable goods to which section 8(3)﻿(ab) applies or of remote services to which section 8(3)﻿(c) applies may choose to provide taxable supply information for the supply to a recipient of the supply if—
   (a) the supply is not of a contract of insurance; and (b) the supply of goods or services was incorrectly treated—